My therapeutic approach is grounded in supporting people to better understand themselves and their relationships with others.

 • Psychosis and hearing voices

-• Experiences of childhood trauma, including abuse and neglect
+• Childhood trauma, including abuse and neglect

-• Experiences of domestic and sexual violence
+• Domestic and sexual violence

 • The body and shame (e.g. disordered eating and self-harm)